neocaleb/TENET/README.md

 #### Output

-        TE_result_all.csv - list of TE values (index of regulator,index of target,TE value)
+        TE_result_all.csv - list of TE values (index of TF,index of target,TE value)
 	1,2,0.02
 	1,3,0.01
 	.